PRATIKK0709/VoiceToText/README.md

     }
 }
 ```
 The Spacer view helps center the content vertically within the VStack.
 The .navigationTitle modifier sets the navigation bar's title to "Voice to Text."
-The .onAppear modifier triggers two actions when the view appears: requesting speech recognition authorization and loading transcripts from user defaults.
+The .onAppear modifier triggers two actions when the view appears: requesting speech recognition authorization and loading transcripts from user defaults.<br>

 This VoiceToText view represents the main user interface for the app and provides functionality for recording, transcribing, saving, and managing transcripts.
 It appears within a navigation structure, making it part of a broader app interface.